Pragith/pragith/md/instruction.md

 9. requirements.txt
 10. .env.example

-No explanations.
-No commentary.
-Only code and configuration files.
+Provide only the code and configuration files.

 Build it as if delivering to a senior AI engineer who will deploy it immediately.